rballan/hugobuilder/README.md

 With this Docker image, you can build a static Hugo website **easily**.

-This docker image is pre-configured for build my website, but you can simply override 2 environment variables to build your own Hugo static site !
+For build a static Hugo website, this docker image need just 2 variables to work !

 This image is based on Debian Buster and contain Hugo and Git CLI.
-She is designed for build an Hugo site from his git URL.
+She is designed for build an Hugo static site from defined git URL.

 ## How to use this Docker image